Time Management Strategies to Thrive Online

 Track your progress

-Rush recommends keeping track of all the feedback youâre given in order to keep a running tally and prepare for future exams and projects.
+Rush recommends keeping track of all feedback youâre given to prepare for future exams and projects.

-Knowing where you stand allows you to stay focused and know when you need to reach out for help by connecting with other students or taking advantage of tools like NetTutor to meet your ultimate academic goals.
+Knowing where you stand lets you stay focused and know when you need to reach out for help.
+That way, you can connect with other students or take advantage of tools for online students to meet your academic goals.

-ââHow am I doing?â is an absolutely OK question to ask.â
+ââHow am I doing?â is completely OK to ask.â

 Give yourself breaks

-Using the Pomodoro Method, or something similar, dedicate yourself to a set block of time to work before taking a break to shop for gifts or scroll Instagram.
+Using the Pomodoro Method, set a block of time to work before taking a break to scroll Instagram.

-It works like this: set a timer for 25 minutes of work, take a 3-5 minute break, and then repeat.
-After four work sessions, take a 15-30 minute break, which Rush says âfeels like Christmas.â
+It works like this: set a timer for 25 minutes of work, take a 5-minute break, and then repeat.
+After four work sessions, take a 30-minute break, which Rush says âfeels like Christmas.â

-Several apps and websites are available to help implement this technique.
-Some even offer additional settings to block certain websites (think Amazon, Facebook, etc.) during that time or shut down other functions completely to limit distractions.
+Several apps and websites exist to help with this technique.
+Some even offer settings to block specific websites (think Amazon, Facebook, etc.) or shut down functions completely to limit distractions.

 Build a support system

-A semester is 15 weeks not forever, Rush says, and itâs crucial to find people who understand that.
+A semester is 15 weeks, not forever.
+Rush says itâs crucial to find people who understand that.

 As an online student, those boundaries are especially important.